BlaqueDevs/se-assignment-day-4-software-project-management-Akinyi-02/README.md

 ## 11. What are the main features or functionalities that make your software stand out?

+  -High quality code- Helps gaining client’s trust and satisfaction more and more companies will be interested in working with them

+  - Trustful communication- It is super important for the developers to stay in touch with the client, constantly informing them about the progress made or challenges encountered, that is the people who actually do the job.

+  - Agile approach- Agility is about creating a product as a result of a collaborative effort of a self-organized and cross-functional team together with its clients

+    -

 ## 12. What data is available regarding the market size and growth potential for your software?

+Revenue in the Software market is projected to reach US$704.10bn in 2024.
+Enterprise Software dominates the market with a projected market volume of US$295.20bn in 2024.
+Revenue is expected to show an annual growth rate (CAGR 2024-2029) of 5.01%, resulting in a market volume of US$898.90bn by 2029.
+In global comparison, most revenue will be generated in the United States (US$363.40bn in 2024).

 ## 13. How can understanding market trends inform your software’s positioning and development?